 - What if my student wasn’t awarded a permit via the lottery but needs to have their vehicle on campus?

 Students who are not successful in the lottery may be eligible for a permit through the Need Based Application process.
-Need based permits are intended for students who have an off-campus job, medical need, student teaching, etc. If an off-campus situation qualifies, the application and documentation must be submitted to the Parking and Transportation Services office.
+Need based permits are intended for students who have an off-campus job, medical need, student teaching, etc. If an off-campus situation qualifies, the application and documentation must be submitted to Parking and Transportation Services.
 We begin accepting applications for the fall semester need based permits the first Monday in August and spring semester need based applications the first Monday in January.
 All requests will be evaluated and permits will be assigned according to the need and until the supply is exhausted.

 - What if my student wants to bring their vehicle to campus but didn’t apply via the lottery nor do they qualify for the need based process?